Lithium is mined from three types of deposits: brines, pegmatites and sedimentary rocks. Here’s a look at lithium brine deposits.

 Currently working in the Salton Sea geothermal field is Controlled Thermal Resources.
-The company is in advanced development of the Hell’s Kitchen Lithium and Power project.
-The project, which has an estimated 30 year life, has a total lithium resource capacity of 300,000 tonnes per year LCE and total resource capacity of 1,100 MW.
+The company is in advanced development of the Hell’s Kitchen lithium and power project.
+The asset, which has an estimated 30 year life, has a total lithium resource capacity of 300,000 tonnes per year of lithium carbonate equivalent and a total resource capacity of 1,100 MW.

 3. Lithium brine deposits: Oil field

 Lithium brine deposits can also be found in some deep oil reservoirs, accounting for 3 percent of known global lithium resources.
-The Smackover Formation on the US Gulf Coast is believed to hold an estimated 1 million MT of lithium resources at an average concentration of about 0.015 percent.
-North Dakota, Wyoming, Oklahoma, Arkansas and East Texas are home to oil field brines with concentrations as high as 700 milligrams per liter, according to geologist Keith Evans.
+North Dakota, Wyoming, Oklahoma, Arkansas and East Texas are home to oil field brines.
+The Smackover project on the US Gulf Coast is believed to hold an estimated 4.335 million MT of lithium carbonate equivalent resources.